keptn-workshops/getting-started/01_Onboarding_simplenode_service/README.md

 ## Onboard service Simplenode

 At this point, the project does not contain any deployable service yet.
-For onboarding a new service, Keptn accepts (Helm charts)[https://helm.sh].
+For onboarding a new service, Keptn accepts [Helm charts](https://helm.sh).
 These Helm charts contain the required Kubernetes resources (e.g. a Deployment and a Service).

 * Execute the following command to onboard the **simplenode** service to your project: